hamid-gh98/x-ui-scripts/README.md

 # x-ui-scripts

-Some useful script for x-ui and 3x-ui
+This repository contains some useful scripts for x-ui and 3x-ui.

 # Scripts